Ngozi Okonjo-Iweala Speaks on Peter Obi Character

 On the network of roads he constructed, I want to acknowledge the fact that few of the roads were the completion of roads Senator Chris Ngige started; even though when you go there now, everybody calls them Ngige roads.
 It does not matter to him that people would not attribute them to him, as long as the roads serve Ndi-Anambra.
 Elsewhere, some will abandon them and embark on their own projects.
 I think that he deserves a big applause.
 He also initiated and completed many road projects that today Anambra is regarded as having an impressive network of roads.

 He attracted serious investors into the State.
 I knew when SABmiller came, he brought them to my office, and they probably felt they do not know how much money they could make here.
 They made an investment of about N20 Billion Naira equivalent.
-Very soon, their turnover and profit was doubled and tripled beyond expectations.
+Very soon, their turnover and profit doubled and tripled beyond expectations.
 They are now expanding in the state, building more factories and thinking of other investments they can make.
 There are many other such examples with companies like Distell, Glaxo Smithkline Beecham, Neimeth Pharmaceuticals, among others.

 What I love and admire most in what Governor Obi has done in Anambra State is the fact that he did not neglect the indigenous people who have invested here for a long time.
 If Innoson Motor Manufacturing Company is known by everybody today at the Federal level, it is simply because Governor Obi made him a showcase.
 Such patronage is worthy of emulation.
 He has kept on soliciting Federal support for him, as he himself has supported him in various ways.
 We have to remember such investors and support them because they invested here first.
 That is what Obi has done, and I commend him for that.

 The development-oriented approach to governance that he has followed while pursuing the Millennium Development Goals (MDGs) is again very important.
-I will tell you that we have special commendations of the World Bank, and other international agencies have endorsed the way Anambra State pursued its MDGs programmes.
+I will tell you that we have special commendations from the World Bank, and other international agencies have endorsed the way Anambra State pursued its MDGs programmes.
 This deserves another round of applause.

 I see Peter as the true face of Igbo man, given the qualities for which he is known – the humility, the hard work and the prudence.
 He does not spend easily.
 He is very intelligent and extremely hard-working.
 These are quintessential qualities Igbo people are known for.

-As the Poet, Virgil says, love conquers everything (Omnia Vincit Amor), Peter conquers people by love.
+As the Poet, Virgil says, love conquers everything (Omnia Vincit Amor), and Peter conquers people by love.
 He can love you to death.
 If he has an enemy or somebody in conflict with him, instead of approaching them belligerently, he approaches them with respect and love so that even if they do not want him, they are won over.
 I think we should all look at those qualities.
 That does not mean that when the time comes to be tough, Peter runs away.
 I am sure people can tell stories of occasions Peter had been very tough.
 I know he has even bulldozed houses of people who did not do the right things.
 In Nigeria, you have to combine being kind and good with also being very tough.

 By the sheer power of his personal examples, Peter tells us eloquently the way we should behave and the way we should govern.
 Though Anambra State has one of the tightest Federal allocations, he has been able to save a lot of money for the State.
 He has shown so much in development which some other States that receive more cannot boost of.
 Most importantly, he is leaving Anambra State with no debt but with huge savings.
 Let me tell you, at the Federal level, he is one of the few Governors that came out clearly in support of our stand to save.
 We don’t just spend everything.
 Every smart and sensible person knows that no matter your income, even if it is one naira, you must keep something aside.
 You never know the day you will need it for your children.
 So, on his own, he has saved money for the State, and I am very envious.
 Yes, we managed to save a little at the Federal Level, just a little, but we can do so much more.
 Even the one we managed to save, we have been spending, because somebody does not believe the Federal Government should save anything.